Is your business in compliance?

 - Elect a Health and Safety Representative (less than 20 employees) or a Joint Committee (20+ employees)

-- Post the “Employment Standards in Ontario” poster in your workplace and distribute a paper or electronic copy to each of your employees.
+- Distribute a paper or electronic copy of the “Employment Standards in Ontario” poster to each of your employees.

 - Recommendation: Develop a system for tracking all leaves, including government-mandated Leave days